 - Mail your payment and the required documents to: Red Oak Municipal Court, 101 Live Oak, Red Oak, Texas 75154.

 - You will receive the Deferred Disposition Agreement which must be signed and returned to the court promptly.

 Applicable fees MUST be paid at the time of the request.
 Contact the court for the amount to be included with your request.

-Request for Deferred Disposition may be completed online by completing the online form HERE.
+Request for Deferred Disposition may be completed through the Online Deferred Disposition Form.

 Note that making your request in this manner will NOT be in real-time and will require you to follow instructions given through the email address that you will provide.